miculan/shaping-anonymous-contact-tracing-data/README.md

 To this end, several anonymization techniques are used; for instance, the "tags" that the apps exchange via Bluetooth, and eventually upload on the servers, are random-like strings like `387e07342c243b50a05da363f67e17ea25fe03bc`, generated on a daily base (or more often) using hash functions.
 Even if these tags are calculated from some private/sensitive data (e.g. phone number, IMEI, Bluetooth MAC, GPS position), it is not possible to recover such data from the hash digest.
 In most protocols, no other information are exchanged between apps nor are uploaded to servers.
 Thus the user identity cannot be associated to tags.
 (In centralized solutions, however, the central service may geolocalize a device when the tracing app connects to the server, either for uploading its tags or for collecting the tags that new positive patients have uploaded.)

 Now, a natural question arises: _can some sensible geographic information leak, even adopting strong anonymization techniques?_ In this exercise we will see that the answer is: yes.
 More precisely, we will see that from a (dense enough) set of anonymous contact trace data we can reconstruct (quite precisely) the geometric shape of the area from where the data come from.
+(And notice that this contact trace data can be easily collected in centralized contact tracing solution, while it would be much more difficult with truly distributed ones.)

 ## Proximity graphs
 The kind of datasets we consider are relations between users, or _points_, defined by their "contacts"; in the case of tracing apps, two points are related iff they have been close enough to exhange their anonymous tags.